kanaimandal2002/event-aggregator/README.md

 - **Multi-Source Aggregation**: Collect events from Meetup, Facebook Events, and local venues
 - **Smart Filtering**: Filter events by category, date, source, and price
-- **Search Functionality**: Find events by keywords, titles, or locations